 (Fallkniven Northern Lights NL1 THOR and Cold Steel Trail Master Sanmai III)

 (A.Marfione “Troodon” using a Cowry-X Sanmai Damascus Blade by Hattori.)

 As word of the quality and fit and finish of Hattori made knives increased, he began marketing knives under his own brand in 1993 which are in high demand by collectors from around the world.
 And as he only produces occasional limited runs Hattori knives are invariably always difficult to acquire.
 Hattori has made knives using a wide variety of steels both Carbon and Stainless over the last 45 years, but in recent years his work has centered around laminates using VG10 and high performance powder steels like 3G(SGPS) and Cowry-X. Ichiro Hattori developed the Nickel Stainless Damascus and holds a patent on the Laminated Steel Product.
-While he refrained from making culinary knives for many years so as not to conflict with his family business he now makes three lines of cooking knives as well.
+While he refrained from making culinary knives for many years so as not to conflict with his family business he has made three lines of cooking knives as well.

 (KD Series Cowry-X Nickel Stainless Damascus)

 No longer made and considered one of the most sought after culinary knives by collectors.

 (HD Series VG10 Nickel Stainless 63 layer damascus)

 A Damascus series made in collaboration with Ryusen, no longer available.

 FH Series VG10 Special Cocobolo